 - With capability based progression, it is possible that ACF trainees will have achieved all core capabilities by the end of their 3 year ACF period and could be signed off for Core Training.
 This is likely to be the exception rather than the rule but for those coming into training with previous experience it is more likely.

-At Specialty Training Level, the NIHR insist that there must be at least 12m WTE left in training at the start of an ACL post and candidates may only apply if they have already submitted their PhD or MD thesis at the time of application and successful candidates may not take up their post until their PhD or MD has been fully awarded.
-Under Progress+ trainees will need to start an ACL post at the beginning of ST7 at the latest and submit their PhD at the start of ST6.
+At Specialty Training Level, the NIHR insist that there must be at least 12 months WTE (working time equivalent) left in training at the start of an ACL post and candidates may only apply if they have already submitted their PhD or MD thesis at the time of application and successful candidates may not take up their post until their PhD or MD has been fully awarded.
+Under Progress+ trainees need to start an ACL post at the beginning of ST7 at the latest and submit their PhD at the start of ST6.

 This guidance has been produced to support the selection of individuals for NIHR Clinical Lectureship (CL) and NIHR-recognised, locally-funded CL posts as part of Integrated Academic Training (IAT).

 Trainees considering an academic pathway and ACL should get early career advice in order to be in a position to complete a PhD before the end of ST5.

 At what level of training will I be able to apply for an ACF post?

 Will I still be able to do a PHD during my academic training?